Horovod: Multi-GPU and multi-node data parallelism

 It is possible to use Horovod in the following software configurations:

-We refer you to the Horovod documentation for the implementation details relative to each software configuration.
+We refer you to the Horovod documentation for implementation details relative to each software configuration.

 In each case, the code differs slightly but the development steps remain identical.
 It is necessary to: